rosuae/Hunter-Fusion/README.md

 ## To do:

 - More enemies + Bosses
-- Room progress save when exiting
 - PowerUps + Ammo and Health Drops
 - More types of ammo
-- Enemies damage should influence the player movement behavior
-- Intro screen + Main menu screen + pause screen
+- Main menu screen + pause screen
 - Option to change the game volume
 - Ability to restart on the last room the player died in
-- Screen shake effect
 - Mini map
 - Change camera movement behavior
 - Ability to change player look